Why does your mortgage keep going up?

 Mortgage refinance

-Mortgage refinancing replaces your current home loan with a new one.
+When you refinance your home 1 you replace your current loan with a new one.
 Homeowners often refinance to reduce their interest rate, change their loan term, or borrow equity to consolidate debts or pay for home improvements.
+You can use a rate and term refinance to reduce your interest rate and monthly payment.
+However, it’s also important to keep in mind that your monthly payment could also increase depending on your new loan terms, your new interest rate, or your new loan balance.

 Loss of service member benefits